 WHAT IS MICRO INCISIONAL GLAUCOMA SURGERY?

 MIGS is a group of surgeries that are designed to lower eye pressure for individuals who have glaucoma, all with fewer possible complications.
 Traditional glaucoma surgeries, such as a trabeculectomy or external tube shunts, can lead to complications such as discomfort, abnormally low eye pressure, and eye infections.
+Our surgeons have some of the most extensive experience with MIGS in Nevada, including iStent Inject, Hydrus microstent, OMNI, GATT, and Kahook Dual-Blade.
 Learn more.